Published on Wednesday, August 14, 2019 - 11:20 by Peter Galdies

 Spanish football league La Liga recently got into hot water (and landed itself a €250,000 fine) over its app.
 The app requested users’ permission to access their microphones and location data - nothing unusual there, but then La Liga officials decided to use this data to listen in on bars that were showing their games illegally.

-On a larger and more sinister scale, Cambridge Analytica’s use of seemingly innocuous Facebook quizzes for mass data harvesting represents a gaping disconnect between what individuals thought their data was being used for (personality profiling) and the purpose it was actually serving (political targeting).
+On a larger and more sinister scale, Cambridge Analytica’s reported use of seemingly innocuous Facebook quizzes for mass data harvesting represents a gaping disconnect between what individuals thought their data was being used for (personality profiling) and the purpose it was actually serving (political targeting).

 If you’re using existing data for a new purpose, make sure you’ve met one of the following criteria before processing it: